-Row House Cafe, a South Lake Union holdout, to be torn down for apartments
+Row House Café, a South Lake Union holdout, to be torn down for apartments

 Not surprisingly, the plan is for an eight-story, 91-unit apartment complex.
 The project filed with the city also calls for “a large fitness area” and “an indoor pet relief area.”

-For anyone driving on Republican, between Fairview and Minor avenues north, the homes stand in stark contrast to all that’s coming up around them.
+For anyone driving on Republican, between Fairview and Minor avenues north, the houses stand in stark contrast to all that’s coming up around them.

 Most Read Stories